Every noncompact surface is a leaf of a minimal foliation: Topology of leaves

 \subsection{Oriented surfaces with more than one end}

-Let us consider now the case of a noncompact oriented surface $S$ with more than one end.
-Let $T_F$ be a subtree of the binary tree with no dead ends and let $\nu:V_F\to\{0,1\}$ be a coloring such that $S$ is homeomorphic to the surface $S_F^\nu$ defined in Notation~\ref{n:step construction}.
+Let us consider now a noncompact oriented surface $S$ with more than one end and let $F$ be the space of ends of $S$.
+Let $T_F$ be a subtree of the binary tree with no dead ends, which contains the root vertex $\bm{\mathring{v}}$ and let $\nu: V_F\to\{0,1\}$ be a coloring such that $S$ is homeomorphic to the surface $S_F^\nu$ defined in Definition~\ref{d:step construction}.

+Let $H^1$ be the surface obtained by gluing two boundary components of two leaves of type $1$ in the following way: on each leaf we choose two boundary components, inner and outer, then identify (reversing orientation) the chosen inner (resp. outer) components.